quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Slow Start

 QUIC begins every connection in slow start and exits slow start upon loss or upon increase in the ECN-CE counter.
-QUIC re-enters slow start anytime the congestion window is less than ssthresh, which only occurs after persistent congestion is declared.
+QUIC re-enters slow start any time the congestion window is less than ssthresh, which only occurs after persistent congestion is declared.
 While in slow start, QUIC increases the congestion window by the number of bytes acknowledged when each acknowledgment is